mayurjobanputra/ChatGPT-wrapper-in-PHP-MySQL/README.md

 - **Encrypted User Data**: Enhance security by encrypting user data stored in the database.
 - **2FA with Popular Code Auth Apps**: Implement two-factor authentication using well-known apps like Google Authenticator and Authy, adding an extra layer of security.
 - **Email Confirmation**: Require users to confirm their email addresses to enhance account security and validity.
+- **One-Click Install on Popular Web Hosts**: Aim to make this app available as a one-click install option on popular web hosting platforms, streamlining the installation process.